-If the PRM data is contained in a file, the file naming scheme shall be agreed to on a case-by-case basis between the participating agencies and documented in an ICD.
+If the PRM data is contained in a file, the file naming scheme should be agreed to on a case-by-case basis between the participating agencies and documented in an ICD.

-If the PRM data is contained in a file, the method of exchanging files shall be decided on a case-by-case basis by the participating agencies and documented in an ICD.
+If the PRM data is contained in a file, the method of exchanging files should be decided on a case-by-case basis by the participating agencies and documented in an ICD.

 PoinTing Request Elements Definitions

-The definitions shall be kept in separate data structures.
+The definitions shall be kept in separate data structures in the <metadata> section.

-If the PRM data is contained in a file, the definitions may be kept in separate definition files which shall be referenced via inclusion in the <prm> element.
+If the PRM data is contained in a file, the definitions may be kept in separate definition files which may be referenced via inclusion in the <prm> element.

-Definitions shall be structured in XML format.

-The root element of each definition shall be the definition element.
+The root element of each definition shall be the <definition> element.

-A <prm> element may include one or several definitions contained in the metadata section.
+A <prm> element may include one or more definitions contained in the metadata section.

 The number of definitions and their content should be agreed to on a case-by-case basis between the participating agencies and documented in an ICD.

-Definitions shall specify quantities used in the <prm> body, e.g. alignments, boresight directions and directions to targets.
+Definitions shall specify elements used in the <prm> body, e.g. alignments, boresight directions and directions to targets.

 The quantities defined in the definitions shall be referred to in the PRM body by name.

-The definitions shall include exactly one root frame and one or more independent frames, that are defined in the pointing request body.
-Additional dependent frames may be defined relative to the root frame or to another independent frame.
+The definitions shall include exactly one root frame.

+The definitions shall include one or more independent frames defined relative to the root frame.

+The definitions may contain dependent frames defined relative to the root frame or to an independent frame.

 Pointing Request Body description